A one-stop source about accessory dwelling units, multigenerational homes, laneway houses, ADUs, granny flats, in-law units…

 There’s a lot of half-baked information about ‘tiny homes’ available on the web and on TV, which leads to confusion and misunderstanding about the differences between ‘ADUs’ and ‘tiny houses on wheels’.
 I find myself explaining the differences frequently.

 This confusion is largely attributable to media coverage that conflates ADUs and tiny houses on wheels as ‘tiny homes’.
-I’m a fan of both of these types of small housing, but they are extremely different housing products, and now explicitly try to use the terms ‘ADUs’ and ‘tiny houses on wheels’ when discussing each of them to dispel general confusion about the two housing forms.
+I’m a fan of both of these types of small housing, but they are extremely different housing products, and I now use the terms “ADUs” and “tiny houses on wheels” when discussing each of them to dispel general confusion about the two dwelling forms.

 Last week, a vandweller named Dylan Magaster came to shoot and produce a video about my business, Caravan-The Tiny House Hotel.
 The video succintly captures a lot of what we’re trying to do with Caravan in terms of our broader mission around small housing.